gungunvyas/exact-inference/README.md

      The dataset is split into training and test sets.
      The model is tested on the test set, and accuracy is calculated based on how many correct disease predictions are made.

+## Usage

+### Run the Notebook:

+1. Open the Colab Notebook (`.ipynb file`).
+2. Run the cells sequentially to:
+   - Build the Bayesian Network model.
+   - Perform inference based on the trained model.
+   - Evaluate the model’s performance using the test dataset.

+## Results

+- The model predicts diseases with an accuracy of **55%** for now based on the test data.

+## Future Improvements

+- Incorporate additional non-NaN symptoms or features to improve model performance and eventually the accuracy.
+- Explore other probabilistic graphical models or machine learning approaches for disease prediction.